-The Diploma in Conservation, Sustainability & Adaptive Reuse addresses the increased awareness amongst practitioners in the design, architecture, conservation and indeed the wider built environment community of a need for environmental sustainability.
+The Diploma in Conservation, Sustainability & Adaptive Reuse addresses the increased awareness among practitioners in the design, architecture, conservation and indeed the wider built environment community of a need for environmental sustainability.
 The programme introduces simple immediate measures that can be adopted by conservators to reduce the environmental impact of their practice.

 The learner will be introduced to environmental sustainability policies as a guideline and will be shown how these measures are presented in the form of benchmarks to introduce steps that can be followed to achieve best practices.

-This unique skill set will allow learners to innovatively and creatively redesign and reimagine existing buildings with a high standard of technical competence.
+This unique skill set will allow learners to innovatively and creatively redesign and re-imagine existing buildings with a high standard of technical competence.